Damien Parer: Career

 His first war footage was taken on HMAS Sydney after it had sunk the Italian cruiser Bartolomeo Colleoni.
 Soon afterwards, he was aboard HMS Ladybird while it was bombarding the sea port of Bardia in Libya.
 His first experience at close quarters was during a troop advance at Derna.

 Parer filmed in Greece and in Syria, covering the action from aircraft, the deck of a ship and on the ground with the infantry.
 After Syria he travelled to Tobruk once again on the Ladybird in August 1941 before covering the fighting in the Western Desert.
+In November 1941 while looking to cover the battle at Sidi Omar, Parer was driving Major Randolph Churchill, only son of the wartime British PM Winston Churchill, and newsman Chester Wilmot when they nearly were killed by British artillery mistaking them for enemy combatants.
 By mid-1942 Parer was in New Guinea ready to cover the fighting against the Japanese.
 Together with war correspondent Osmar White, he undertook an arduous journey by schooner, launch and on foot from Port Moresby to Wau via Yule Island, Terapo and Kudjiru, in order to document the efforts of the meagre forces then fighting on the northern coast of Papua New Guinea.

 During this phase of the war, he filmed some of his most famous sequences, some at Salamaua and, most notably, those used in Kokoda Front Line!.
 This documentary won its producer, Ken G. Hall, an Academy Award for documentary film-making.
+During his time in Papua New Guinea he befriended Australian artist Dennis Adams.

 Damien Parer shot footage during the Battle of Guam that won him a posthumous Headliner Award from the American Journalists' Association.

 Parer was killed on 17 September 1944 by Japanese gunfire while filming a United States Marine advance in Palau on the island of Peleliu.

 Damien Parer's body was initially buried in a shallow grave on Peleliu but later exhumed and moved to Makassar War Cemetery, Celebes, South Sulawesi, Indonesia after the war in 1946.
 It was then moved to its resting place location in Ambon War Cemetery, Pandan Kasturi, Kota Ambon, Maluku, Indonesia when all the graves in Makassar were relocated there in 1961.

 Personal

-He married Elizabeth Marie Cotter on 23 March 1944, and his son, also named Damien, was born in 1945, 6 months after his father had died.
+He married Elizabeth Marie Cotter on 23 March 1944, and his son, also named Damien, was born in 1945, 6 months after his father was killed.
 Parer was a Catholic.
 The younger Damien became a film and TV producer.